-The health of nations is often measured by average Lifespan.
-For me it is Healthspan which is far more important – the length of life unimpeded by disease and disability.
-The key to increasing both Healthspan and Lifespan is regular physical activity and I will be tackling this subject next week…….
+The health of nations is often measured by the average Lifespan.
+For me it is Healthspan that is far more important – the length of life unimpeded by disease and disability.
+The key to increasing both Healthspan and Lifespan is a regular physical activity and I will be tackling this subject next week…….

 I am very sorry that for many months there has been a problem with this Blog.
 A large proportion of subscribers has not been receiving regular notification of the weekly Blog.
 In an attempt to rectify this I managed to disable the website completely so that the Blog became unobtainable.
 Very many thanks to Sanzen’s technical administrator and to Mandi of Pink Spaghetti for rescuing me from my incompetence.
 With their help, I hope that this Blog is now reaching all the subscribers.